 Classics students planning to study abroad will need to communicate closely with their academic advisors throughout the planning process.
 When you decide on the program that will work best for you, you should begin an online study abroad application at www.gvsu.edu/studyabroad.
 Be sure to pay close attention to application deadlines.

-Keep in mind that students are also able to fulfill GenEd requirements abroad, such as a custom theme.
-Students who wish to complete a custom theme abroad should contact the Padnos International Center directly for information on the appropriate process.
+Keep in mind that students are also able to fulfill General Education requirements abroad.
+Contact the Padnos International Center directly for information on the appropriate process.

-Scott Schupbach '10 above the oval Roman forum in Gerasa (mod.
+Scott Schupbach (class of 2010) above the oval Roman forum in Gerasa (mod.
 Jerash), Jordan.

 Academic Considerations for Classics Students